-We also used the CDR test battery in our Phase I clinical trials of TC-1734.
-We selected it because of its comprehensive measures and CDR's extensive database of test results in unimpaired persons that enable assessment of statistical significance.
+CDR has indicated that its battery has been used to assess cognitive performance in over 500 clinical trials worldwide.
+We also used the CDR test battery in our Phase I clinical trials of ispronicline.
+We selected it because of its comprehensive measures and CDR's extensive database of test results in unimpaired persons that enable assessment of clinical relevance.